apache/incubator-devlake-website/docs/Configuration/BitBucket.md

 #### Repositories

-Select the Bitbucket repos to collect.
+Select the BitBucket repos to collect.

 #### Data Entities

 Usually, you don't have to modify this part.
-However, if you don't want to collect certain Bitbucket entities, you can unselect some entities to accelerate the collection speed.
+However, if you don't want to collect certain BitBucket entities, you can unselect some entities to accelerate the collection speed.

-- Issue Tracking: Bitbucket issues, issue comments, etc.
+- Issue Tracking: BitBucket issues, issue comments, etc.
-- Source Code Management: Bitbucket repos, refs, commits, etc.
+- Source Code Management: BitBucket repos, refs, commits, etc.
-- Code Review: Bitbucket PRs, PR comments, etc.
+- Code Review: BitBucket PRs, PR comments, etc.
-- CI/CD: Bitbucket Pipelines, Bitbucket Deployments, etc.
+- CI/CD: BitBucket Pipelines, BitBucket Deployments, etc.
-- Cross Domain: Bitbucket accounts, etc.
+- Cross Domain: BitBucket accounts, etc.

 Please go to the `Blueprints` page and switch to advanced mode.
 See how to use advanced mode and JSON [examples](AdvancedMode.md).